RakshitArora03/Travel-Advisor-OSM/README.md

 # Travel Advisor App

-The **Travel Advisor App** is a web application designed to help users find restaurants, hotels, and attractions in specific geographical areas.
+The **Travel Advisor App** is a web application designed to help users find restaurants, hotels, and attractions in users specific geographical area.
 Leveraging the power of the [Travel Advisor API](https://rapidapi.com/apidojo/api/travel-advisor), this app provides users with detailed information about various places of interest based on their location.

 ## Features